Funding to Help Hawaii Businesses

 Applications

-* To download a sample of the Phase 0 application CLICK HERE >>
+To download a sample of the Phase 0 application CLICK HERE >> pdf

-* To download a sample of the Phase 1 application CLICK HERE >>
+* To download a sample of the Phase 1 application CLICK HERE >> pdf

 Guidelines

-To view the HSBIR Program Administrative Rules, click here
+To view the HSBIR Program Administrative Rules, click here pdf

-Manufacturing Assistance Grant Program
+Manufacturing Assistance Program (MAP) Grant

 Overview

 HTDC’s Manufacturing Assistance Program Grant (MAP) offers Hawaii-based manufacturers up to a 20% reimbursement (up to $100,000) on qualified expenses to help Hawaii manufacturers become globally competitive.
 Qualifying expenses include: equipment purchases, training, energy efficiency projects, and manufacturing feasibility studies.
+Other State requirements to be eligible include (but not limited to):

-Due to the COVID-19 crisis, crucial changes needed to be made to the State budget and it has been decided that the MAP Grant could not be funded this year.
-Please email info@innovatehawaii.org to be added to the mailing list to receive program updates and information on resources and funding opportunities for manufacturers.
+Please email mfggrant@htdc.org to be added to the mailing list to receive program updates and information on resources and funding opportunities for manufacturers.
 Thank you for your continuous support!

 MAP APPLICATION PROCESS